-The CAG educates the breadth of oral health care professionals in the UK, and delivers research that changes clinical practice, informs policy, and creates new products to improve oral health.
+The Dental Clinical Academic Group (CAG) educates the breadth of oral health care professionals in the UK, and delivers research that changes clinical practice, informs policy, and creates new products to improve oral health.

-As an integral part the provision of total care for patients, we are the major provider of specialist oral and dental services to an extremely large and diverse population in the south east of England.
-Through our joint multidisciplinary clinics with medical specialties, our CAG provides services for people with complex and rare conditions.
-The services we provide in partnership with other disciplines include: oncology with head and neck cancer; Behcet’s syndrome with ophthalmology: Sjogren’s syndrome with rheumatology; orofacial granulomatosis with gastroenterology/renal; cognitive behavioural therapy with psychiatry; and dental treatment for people with rare and debilitating dermatalogical disorders such as epidermolysis bullosa.
+As an integral part of the provision of total care for patients, we are the major provider of specialist oral and dental services to an extremely large and diverse population in the south east of England.
+Through our joint multidisciplinary clinics with medical specialties, the CAG provides services for people with complex and rare conditions.
+The services we provide in partnership with other disciplines include: oncology with head and neck cancer; Behcet’s syndrome with ophthalmology'; Sjogren’s syndrome with rheumatology; orofacial granulomatosis with gastroenterology/renal; cognitive behavioural therapy with psychiatry; and dental treatment for people with rare and debilitating dermatological disorders such as epidermolysis bullosa.

-We educate the entire dental and oral healthcare team, from dental nurses through to highly trained dental specialists.
-We currently educate 20% of the dentists in England and we are home to the largest dental school in Europe.
-Our National Student Survey scores have exceeded 90% for each of the last three years.
+We educate the entire dental and oral healthcare team, from dental nurses through to highly trained dental specialists including 20% of the dentists in England.

 We are the only centre in the UK to provide training in all specialist areas for theoral and dental workforce of the future.

 Other key education achievements include:

 - Successful visitation of Orthodontic Auxiliary programme, as part of accreditation process, by General Dental Council (GDC)

 - New e-learning course on ‘managing dental fear’ launched

 - New Continuing Professional Development (CPD) courses for staff held at lunchtimes have received excellent feedback and helped staff acquire CPD credits without the need for multiple days away from the workplace.